robertkup/storybook-angular-12/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Zero-config setup
+To get started, run the following in the root of an existing Angular project:

+`npx sb@next init`

+This detects the project type, installs @storybook/angular, and adds some sample files to demonstrate the basics of Storybook.
+Running yarn storybook gives you the following zero-config setup:

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.